 *nix-like systems already implement program for connecting to server.
 Open your terminal and run following command, replacing the part after

-You can now use your new password to log in your server as root.
+You are now connected to your server as the

-We can do that running bunch of commands.
-If any of commands asks you if you wish to continue, confirm that by typing "y" and pressing "enter".
-If updater warns you that one of files to be updated would overwrite locally modified file, select "keep the local version currently installed" choice.
+yand press the "Enter" key to confirm.
+If the updater warns you that one of the files to be updated would overwrite a locally modified file, select the option to "keep the local version currently installed."

-Internet is patrolled by bots trying to brute-force "root" user passwords for found servers.
-In addition to setting long and hard to guess password for "root", we can also enable mechanism that will ban IP address from logging to server for 10 minutes, if they failed to enter correct password three times.
+The internet is patrolled by bots trying to brute-force "root" user passwords on discovered servers.
+In addition to setting a long and hard-to-guess password for "root," we can also enable a mechanism that will ban an IP address from logging into the server for 10 minutes if they fail to enter the correct password three times.

 apt-get install fail2ban

-If you are asked for confirmation, continue like in previous step.
+If you are asked for confirmation, continue as you did in the previous step.

 git clone https://github.com/rafalp/misago_docker.git --depth=1

-cd misago_docker command to enter directory containing our Misago site.
-You can "look around" the directory you are currently in using
+cd misago_dockercommand to enter the directory containing our Misago site.
+You can use the

-We see that bunch of files and directories have been downloaded, including
+We can see that a bunch of files and directories have been downloaded, including

 logs, and more.
-Your list may be different depending on changes happening in new Misago versions.
+Your list may be different depending on the changes in the new Misago versions.

 One item on the list stands out more than the rest:

-This is executable script that Misago provides for administrators to make it easier to setup and manage Misago sites.
+This is an executable script that Misago provides for administrators to make it easier to set up and manage Misago sites.

 To run it, enter

 ./appctl.
-This will result in list of available options being displayed:
+This will result in a list of available options being displayed:

-setup option to setup new Misago site.
-To use option, run
+setupoption to set up a new Misago site.
+To use the option, run

-You will be asked to enter hostname for your site.
-Enter domain name you have pointed at the server and confirm with enter.
+You will be asked to enter the hostname for your site.
+Enter the domain name you have pointed to the server and confirm it by pressing Enter.

-Note: You may remember that in domain guide we have created two records for our domain: one without "www" and other with.
+Note: You may remember that in the domain guide, we created two records for our domain: one without "www" and the other with.
 Enter either of those.
-Misago will create 301 redirection from other domain to make sure there are no duplicate-content problems with links to your site.
+Misago will create a 301 redirection from the other domain to ensure there are no duplicate content problems with links to your site.

-Next, enter e-mail address for Let's encrypt certificate.
-Misago uses Let's Encrypt service to secure your users connections with your site.
-It is 100% free, safe and GDPR compliant, but Let's Encrypt requires your e-mail address in order to be able to contact you in case something wrong is happening with your HTTPS certificate.
+Next, enter the email address for the Let's Encrypt certificate.
+Misago uses the Let's Encrypt service to secure your users' connections with your site.
+It is 100% free, safe, and GDPR compliant.
+However, Let's Encrypt requires your email address to be able to contact you in case there is something wrong with your HTTPS certificate.

-You will be also asked to enter language code for your site's locale.
-Locale affects language of site's interface and search engine accuracy.
-List of all locales can be found here.
+You will also be asked to enter the language code for your site's locale.
+The locale affects the language of the site's interface and the search feature's accuracy.
+You can find a list of all supported locales here.

-Note: You can always change your answers later using dedicated option in
+Note: You can always change your answers later using the dedicated option in

-Continue answering the questions until you get asked if you want to initialize default database.
-Confirm this with "Y", and grab cup of coffee as installer does its magic.
+Continue answering the questions until you are asked if you want to initialize the default database.
+Confirm this with "Y" and grab a cup of coffee (or a tea) as the installer does its magic.

-Eventually you will be asked to enter username, email and password for your superuser account.
-Make sure you'll remember those inputs.
-At start this will be only user on your site with access to admin control panel.
+Eventually, you will be asked to enter a username, email, and password for your superuser account.
+Make sure you remember these inputs.
+At the start, this will be the only user on your site with access to the admin control panel.

-After user is created, setup will perform few more actions before finally displaying "setup completed" message.
-You should now be able to visit your site and log in to your account using the credentials you've entered during the setup.
+After the user is created, the setup will perform a few more actions before finally displaying the "setup completed" message.
+You should now be able to visit your site and log in to your account using the credentials you entered during the setup.

-If your browser informs you that there is an HTTPS error on your side, wait few minutes and try again.
-If your site is still missing HTTPS after few minutes, it may be that you have hit the limit of number of certificates that Let's Encrypt may issue for single domain in the week.
+If your browser tells you that there is an HTTPS error on your site, wait a few minutes and try again.
+If your site still lacks HTTPS after a few minutes, it may be because you have reached the [limit on the number of certificates]](https://letsencrypt.org/docs/rate-limits/) that Let's Encrypt can issue for a single domain in a week.

-yourdomain.com/admincp/in your browser and log in to admin control panel to setup site name, categories and such.
+yourdomain.com/admincp/in your browser and log in to the admin control panel to set up the site name, categories, and other settings.